 - Think about using a voice recorder on a phone or tablet.
 This can act as an effective resource to record key words and phrases, quotes and important points in the book.

 - Many smartphones offer a range of apps to create word clouds.
 You can collect words related to various ideas and themes from a book and see them visually.
-Alternatively, use the Notes App on your smartphone to jot things down as you go.
+Alternatively, use a notes app on your smartphone to jot things down as you go.

 Remember, study skills are all about personal preferences.
 Tactile learners may prefer writing notes, whilst others learn through listening so voice notes work best.
 Try using a range of study skills to enhance your understanding and overall comprehension of a book.
 That way you can see what works best for you.